Category

 グラフ1

-Furthermore, even among those without prior visitation to Japan, over 70% expressed a desire to visit regional areas.
+Furthermore, even among those without prior visitation experience, over 70% expressed a desire to visit regional areas.
 This raises expectations for the potential of regional Japan, prompting the question: "If awareness and understanding of Japan's regions deepens further, might inbound tourists increase even more?"

 Let's look at which specific regions are popular and have high visit intentions.
-When prefectures were presented and respondents were asked about awareness, visit intentions, and visit experience, Tokyo topped all categories, unsurprisingly.
+When respondents were presented with prefectures and asked about awareness, visit intentions, and visit experience, Tokyo topped all categories.
 Its awareness rate exceeds 60%.

 都道府県認知度